alexliesenfeld/httpmock/README.md

 ## API Usage

 Each test usually creates its own local `MockServer` using `MockServer::start()`.
-This creates a lightweight HTTP server that runs on its own random port.
+This creates a lightweight HTTP server that runs on its own port.
 This way tests do not conflict with each other.

 You can use the `Mock`  structure to specify and create mocks on the mock server.
 It provides you all supported mocking functionality.

 ### Request Matching and Responses
 Other than many other libraries `httpmock` does not require you to learn a DSL-like API to specify mock behaviour.
-Instead, `httpmock` provides you a fluent builder-like API that clearly separates request matching and response attributes by using the following naming scheme:
+Instead, `httpmock` provides you a fluent builder API that clearly separates request matching and response attributes by using the following naming scheme:

 - All `Mock` methods that start with `expect` in their name set a requirement